 Savings and Costs

-The cost of installing a geothermal heating, cooling and water heating system can be significantly greater than installing a conventional heating or cooling system, however, the savings in both operating costs and maintenance over time should make this investment worthwhile.
+The cost of installing a geothermal heating, cooling and water heating system can be greater than installing a conventional heating or cooling system, however, the savings in both operating costs and maintenance over time should make this investment worthwhile.

 Financing your Geothermal System